-In the spin-1 sector, the collision happens whenever the imaginary and real parts of the hydro and closest non-hydro mode are equal to each other.
-This should be scanned for each $\phi_H$ and see how they interact.
-Since in the spin-1 we were only involved with the metric field perturbations (look at Eq. \eqref{eq: spin-1-p}), the collision of the hydro modes and first gravity non-hydro modes define the radius of convergence.
-In Fig. \ref{fig: collision-mode-spin1-CO} we show this collision for $\phi_H = (3, 6)$.
+To obtain the collision point at each $\phi_H$, we need to find the location where the imaginary and real parts of the hydro and closest non-hydro mode are equal to each other.
+In the spin-1 sector, we were only involved with the metric perturbations (look at Eq. \eqref{eq: spin-1-p}), and the collision of the hydro modes and first gravity non-hydro modes define the radius of convergence.
+In Fig. \ref{fig: collision-mode-spin1-CO}, we show this collision for $\phi_H = (3, 6)$.
 The left (right) panels are before (after) collision.
-Before the collision, the modes have their own path but the collisions lead to path sharing in which the hydro modes change their way from a circle round to a more complex one.
-Increasing the $|q^2|$ turns out the collision between the higher modes with hydro modes.
-Our criteria for the radius of convergence is the smallest value in which hydro modes and non-hydro modes collide.
+Before the collision, the modes have their path, but the collisions lead to path sharing in which the hydro modes change their way from a circle round to a more complex one.
+Our criterion for the radius of convergence is the smallest value at which the hydro modes and smallest non-hydro modes collide with each other.

-For instance, in Fig. \ref{fig: collision-CO} we show the approach of the hydro mode and the lowest gravity non-hydro modes at $\phi_H=3.779$.
-The collision occurs at $\theta=0.364 \pi$ and $|q^2| = 2.4$ where real and imaginary parts are equal.
+For instance, in Fig. \ref{fig: collision-CO}, we show the approach of the hydro mode and the lowest gravity non-hydro modes at $\phi_H=3.779$.
+The collision occurs at $\theta=0.364 \pi$ and $\vert q^2 \vert = 2.4$, where real and imaginary parts are equal.